Conferences & Events

 Alan Sill (Texas Tech University)

-Director, Cloud and Autonomic Computing Center
+Director, NSF Cloud and Autonomic Computing Center; President, Open Grid Forum

 Dr. Alan Sill is Site Director for the US National Science Foundation Cloud and Autonomic Computing Industry/University Cooperative Research Center at Texas Tech University, where he also holds posts as Senior Scientist at the High Performance Computing Center and Adjunct Professor of Physics.
-He serves as Vice President of Standards for the Open Grid Forum and is a member of the editorial board for IEEE Cloud Computing Magazine.
-He co-chairs the US National Institute of Standards and Technology working group on "Standards Acceleration to Jumpstart Adoption of Cloud Computing" and contributes to several international advisory bodies and working groups on cloud and grid computing.
+He serves as President of the Open Grid Forum and is a member of the editorial board for IEEE Cloud Computing Magazine.
+He also co-chairs the US National Institute of Standards and Technology working group on "Standards Acceleration to Jumpstart Adoption of Cloud Computing" and contributes to several international advisory bodies and working groups on cloud and grid computing.
 He is a recognized expert on large-scale advanced scientific computing systems and software, and has played a strong role in design and creation of many distributed computing, cloud and grid development projects and associated standards efforts.

 Dr. Sill has coordinated large-scale scientific software development projects for over three decades, including national and international-scale grid, cloud and distributed computing operational infrastructures utilizing computational clusters, and distributed database and data access systems used by multiple user communities.
 His recent work has focused on extending the capabilities of such systems in both directions across the industry/university boundary and on promotion of best practices for advanced distributed computing in data-intensive settings.
 He is an author on nearly 500 peer-reviewed publications covering topics in particle and nuclear physics, scientific computation, cosmic ray and radioisotope analysis, and has organized and chaired conferences on cloud and grid computing, autonomic computing, cosmic ray detectors and authentication technologies.